Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## RemoveEvent

-You can remove a callback so that it stop executing when then event triggers again.
+Remove a callback from a custom event so that it is not longer executed when triggered.

 ```lua
 Client.RemoveEvent("OnMyCustomClientEvent", myCustomEventCallback);
 ```